CKBP v2: Better Annotation and Reasoning for Commonsense Knowledge Base Population: Introduction

-In summary, our contribution is two-fold: (1) We introduce a new benchmark \ckbpnew{} for the CKBP population task, which addresses the two problems of its predecessor \ckbpold{}, (2) We conduct extensive experiments and evaluations with different models on \ckbpnew{} to set the initial scoreline.
-Our result shows that the task remains challenging, even for large language models.
+In summary, our contributions are three-fold: First, We introduce a new evaluation benchmark \ckbpnew{} for the CSKB Population task, which addresses the quality issues of its predecessor \ckbpold{}.
+Second, We launch a pioneer study to use populated commonsense knowledge as additional supervision signals to help downstream commonsense reasoning.
+Third, We conduct extensive experiments and evaluations with different models on both \ckbpnew{} itself as well as downstream generative commonsense inference and zero-shot question answering.
+The results show that \ckbpnew{} is still a hard task for language models, and the acquired populated knowledge can improve language models' (zero-shot) commonsense reasoning ability on two downstream tasks across six datasets.